There are no items in your cart

 STEP 2 – Assess Alignment

-Let behaviour solidify identity.Professional identity is built quietly, long before it is named.
-Doctors who grow intentionally learn to notice this process early and guide it consciously.
-Those who do not often wake up years later feeling defined by choices they never made.
-In medicine, identity is always forming.
-The only question is whether it is forming by design or by default.
+Intentionally creating professional identity is a quiet process that happens long before it is named.
+Doctors who are intentional in creating their professional identity become aware of this process early on.
+Those that are not become aware years down the line that they are defined by decisions they never made.
+In medicine, identity is being created.
+The only question is are we creating it by design or default.

 Virtued Academy International